The Latimer Trust seeks to provide

-The Latimer Trust provides financial support for four research fellows.
+The Latimer Trust provides financial support for three research fellows.
 These meet together a few times a year to discuss our publications with our Chairman and Vice-Chair.

 Andrew Atherstone is Latimer Research Fellow at Wycliffe Hall, Oxford, where he teaches church history.
 His primary area of research is the history of Evangelicalism and Anglicanism, from the 18th century to the present.
 For details of Andrew’s publications, see here:

 Martin Davie produces books, articles and regular book reviews which are published by Latimer Trust and by

 other bodies, in particular the Church of England Evangelical Council for which he is the theological consultant .
 The current focus of his work is on the debate about human sexuality, bishops and episcopal jurisdiction.
 He has a blog with lots of interesting articles, see here: mbarrattdavie.wordpress.com

 We keep our supporters updated with the work that we do through our monthly newsletter 'Latimer News'

 The letter contains articles, book reviews and previews of new publications coming.
 Martin Davie, one of our research fellows, also produces a comprehensive monthly reading list of books, both Latimer and from other editorials.

 To sign up to our mailing list, please subscribe